Chand Baori – what comes to mind when you hear this word? Does this sound familiar to you?

 History of the Temple

 No actual date of construction of the temple is known.
 According to historians, it was built around the construction of Chand Baoli.
-It was also built by King Chand of the Nikumbha Empire in the 8-9th century.
+King Chand of the Nikumbha Empire also built it in the 8-9th century.
 The attack by the Islamic ruler Mahmud Ghaznavi destroyed the actual structure of this temple.

-This east facing temple of the Mahameru style is situated on the dohri jagti.
+This east-facing temple of the Mahameru style is situated on a high mound.
 The temple plan has the Pancharatha Garbhgrah.
 It has a pillared mandapa in the front.
 Only the main shrine and an open pavilion are in a living state.

-The top part of it was once magnificent, but after the attack, it was made dome.
-Statues of Hindu deities are engraved in the Bhadra Takhas on the outer wall.
+The top part was once magnificent, but it was made dome after the attack.
+Statues of Hindu deities are engraved on the outer walls.